Two variations of the Sign In dialog (the first image is used to sign in to your Altium account; the second image is used to sign into a server)

 A variation of the Sign In dialog that is used to sign in with your Altium credentials.

-- Email – enter your email.
-This is the email that was used when your Altium Account credentials were created.
+- User Name - enter your user name.
+This is the user name that was used when your Altium Account credentials were created.
 Contact your local Altium administrator if you do not have your Altium account credentials available.

 - Password - enter your Altium password.

-- Sign in – once the email and password are entered, this button becomes available.
+- Sign in - once the user name and password are entered, this button becomes available.
 Click to continue with the sign in process.

 Signing into a Server